13 States That Don't Tax Retirement Income

 Here are the states that don’t tax retirement income.
 But that doesn’t mean you won’t pay state taxes on other types of earnings.

-If you want to pay less taxes during retirement, moving to one of the states that don’t tax retirement income is an option.
+Moving to one of the states that don’t tax retirement income might be one way to pay less taxes in retirement.
 Some states tax only some types of earnings while others don't tax income at all.
 If your retirement income includes Social Security benefits, distributions from a 401(k) or IRA, or a pension, you won't see a tax bill from the states on this list.

 States that don’t tax retirement income